inexcii/issue-statusbar-hidden-with-safearea/README.md

 # issue-statusbar-hidden-with-safearea
+# Project Purpose
-The purpose of this project is to demonstrate that toggling status bar's hidden/unhidden with safearea-constrained views causes an unexpectedly magnified effect in the related view-group when the app tries to transit between UIViewControllers.
+  * To demonstrate that when the app tries to transit between UIViewControllers while toggling status bar's hidden/unhidden with safearea-constrained views, it causes an unexpectedly magnified effect in the related view-group.

+# Test Environment
+  * Devices: iPhone6sPlus/iPhone8Plus/iPhoneXR
+  * OS: 11.4.1/12.3.2/12.0.1